Adarsh-70/Html-Css-Javascript/README.md

 Technologies Used

-HTML5: For structuring web pages.
+HTML: For structuring web pages.

-CSS3: For styling and layout, including Flexbox and Grid.
+CSS: For styling and layout, including Flexbox and Grid.

-JavaScript (ES6+): For interactivity and dynamic content manipulation.
+JavaScript: For interactivity and dynamic content manipulation.